katherinakryvenko/auth-test-task/README.md

 ## Test the api routes

+Below there's a short description of the routes available in the API.
+For more information on how to use them, please see the Swagger documentation accessible at `http://localhost:3001/api#/`

 - POST /api/auth/sign-up: Register a new user.
 - POST /api/auth/sign-in: Log in a user.
 - POST /api/auth/sign-out: Log out a user.